YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/README.md

 > This project is sponsored by a grant from the Emerson corporation.

 - A senior design capstone project.
 Worked with three others (Brycen, Hayden, Brandon) to develop this system.
-I am in charge of developing the Arduino measuring system as well as the program for the Augmented Reality (AR) headset.
+Yu Sheng developed the Arduino measuring system as well as the program for the Augmented Reality (AR) headset.
+Brycen developed all the facial recognition cloud server programs and helped Yu Sheng develop the initial version of both of his systems.
+Hayden developed/modified the Wireless Sensor Network with the custom network manager.
+Brandon is in charge of developing the curved LiDAR PCB and upgrading the Wireless Sensor Network PCB.

 - The program runs on Microsoft Hololens 2 headset, with features of performing facial recognition when connected to the headset or face detection when running it offline.
 Besides that, the program also calculates the estimated altitude, latitude, and longitude of the pointed distance with the Arduino based measuring system.